-Identified priorities that will not be addressed in this plan:
+Identified priorities that will not be addressed at this time:

 Access to care is identified as having a positive impact on health as well as one of the top five barriers that negatively impacts health.
 The chart below outlines the top five barriers to health services identified specifically in Warren County.